NVIDIA Triton Inference Server¶

 You are currently viewing unstable developer preview of the documentation.
 To see the documentation for the latest stable release click here.

 NVIDIA Triton Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
-The server provides an inference service via an HTTP or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
+The server provides an inference service via an HTTP/REST or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
 For edge deployments, Triton Server is also available as a shared library with an API that allows the full functionality of the server to be included directly in an application.
 Triton Server provides the following features:

 Multiple framework support.
 The server can manage any number and mix of models (limited by system disk and memory resources).
 Supports TensorRT, TensorFlow GraphDef, TensorFlow SavedModel, ONNX, PyTorch, and Caffe2 NetDef model formats.
 Also supports TensorFlow-TensorRT and ONNX-TensorRT integrated models.
 Variable-size input and output tensors are allowed if supported by the framework.
 See Capabilities for detailed support information for each framework.